 - When the chicken is cooked, remove it from water and set it aside to cool slightly.

-- Meanwhile, add the chopped celery, carrots, onions, and garlic cloves to boiling water. and chop into small pieces.
+- Meanwhile, add the chopped celery, carrots, onions, and garlic cloves to the boiling water.

 - Add all the herbs and spices.